Petition Crown

 The adoption of edge lettering on British coinage began under Oliver Cromwell, when Thomas Simon was engraver of dies at the Royal Mint and where he also produced the State Seal of the Commonwealth.
 The markings were intended to guard against the contemporary practice of clipping or the shaving of precious metal off the edges of a coin for illicit personal gain.
 At the time of production, Charles II's coinage bore the Latin phrase DECVS ET TVTAMEN ['An Ornament and a Safeguard'] in relation to this practice.
 This phrase was still being used on British coins until the revision of the pound coin in 2015.

 Simon's coin shows the bust of King Charles II draped in his flowing hair and laurel leaves, with his celebrated lovelock over his right shoulder.
 The intricacy of the engraving portrays even the shadows of the King's veins on his neck.
 The inscription reads CAROLVS II.
 DEI.
 GRA and on the reverse are crowned cruciform shields of England, Scotland, Ireland and France, with the order of the Garter at the centre.
 There are two C's interlinked in each angle.
-The reverse of the coin is slightly convex and the obverse concave to show the King as a stronger feature of the coin.
+The reverse of the coin is slightly convex and the obverse is concave to show the King as a stronger feature of the coin.
 Ultimately however the Roettier brothers continued to produce the dies for the crowns, albeit from 1664 with subtle corrections as a result of the influence of Simon's pattern.

 The earliest known sale of Simon's revered pattern coin occurred in 1742 at the sale of the Earl of Oxford, wherein it fetched the princely sum of £20 (approximately £2,300 in 2017).
 Whilst the market price for examples has fluctuated dramatically over the centuries, from as little as £6.6.0 in 1795 to £500 in 1889, its spectacular artistry and noted rarity have gained it a passionate following amongst numismatists.
 Today the coin is known from only a handful of examples and is extremely sought after.
 Consequently copies of the coin known as electrotypes have been made for collectors who were otherwise unable to afford the artist's original.